positive-response/Efficiency_toy_MC/README.md

 # Efficiency_toy_MC
-Toy monte carlo to estimate total efficiency of J-PET Detector for positronium to 4 gamma decay.
+Toy monte carlo to estimate total efficiency of J-PET Detector for positronium to 4 or 5 gamma decay.
+Total efficiency is calculated as a product of registration efficiency, detection effieciency and geometrical efficiency.
 Detection Efficiency:
 The probability of gamma interacting with the plastic scintillator depends on the linear attenuation coefficient and the thickness of the plastic scintillator.
-The linear attenuation coefficient further depends on the energy of the incoming gamma. inter.cpp calculates the detection efficiency of gamma based on this probability.
+The linear attenuation coefficient further depends on the energy of the incoming gamma.
+DetectionEfficiency.cpp calculates the detection efficiency of gamma based on this probability.
 Geometrical Efficiency:
-phasespace4.cpp calculates the efficiency of jpet based on the acceptance of the detector.
+GeometricalEfficiency.cpp calculates the efficiency of jpet based on the acceptance of the detector.
 Registration Efficiency:
-Klein_4.cpp calculates the registration efficiency of gamma from positronium decay taking into account the phasespace and the cross-section of gamma.
+RegistrationEfficiency.cpp calculates the registration efficiency of gamma from positronium decay taking into account the phasespace and the cross-section of gamma.